Schaeuble says euro zone, IMF agree on Greek debt buyback

-BERLIN (Reuters) - German Finance Minister Wolfgang Schaeuble said on Wednesday euro zone governments and the IMF agreed on a Greek debt buyback program among a series of measures aimed at covering the country’s financing needs.
+BERLIN, Nov 21 (Reuters) - German Finance Minister Wolfgang Schaeuble said on Wednesday euro zone governments and the IMF agreed on a Greek debt buyback programme among a series of measures aimed at covering the country’s financing needs.

 Schaeuble also told reporters none of the measures under consideration to help Greece would affect Germany’s 2013 budget plan and said the Bundestag lower house of parliament should be able to vote on further aid for Athens by the end of next week.